-Once you've figured out what statute of limitations applies to your case, your next step is to determine when the clock starts ticking.
-In most situations the time starts to run on the "date of harm" -- that is, on the date when you were injured, your property was harmed, or a contract or agreement was violated.
+Once you've figured out which statute of limitations applies to your case, your next step is to determine when the clock starts ticking.
+Usually, the time begins to run on the "date of harm"—that is, on the date when you were injured, your property was harmed, or a contract or agreement was violated.

-However, a huge exception to this general rule exists.
-The exception protects plaintiffs in situations where they may not be aware for months or even years that they have been harmed.
-In such situations, statutes of limitations may start the clock ticking either on the "date of discovery" of the harm or on the date on which the plaintiff "should have discovered" the harm.
-In short, for some types of legal actions the statute of limitations clock can start ticking at three different times!
+However, another part of this general rule exists.
+It protects plaintiffs during the time when they aren't aware that they've been harmed—which could be for months or even years.
+In such cases, the statute of limitation clock starts ticking either on the "date of discovery" of the harm or on the date on which the plaintiff "should have discovered" the harm.
+In short, for some types of claims, the statute of limitations clock can start ticking at three different times:

-Example 2: Same case, except the doctor tells Phoebe nothing of the surgical screwup.
+The facts above apply except the doctor doesn't tell Phoebe about the surgical screwup.
 Phoebe is in constant pain following the January 1 surgery.
 A month later, on February 1, Phoebe talks to another doctor who tells her that she should not be in pain and that she should immediately come in to have it checked out.
 Phoebe delays going to the doctor until July 1 of the same year, at which time she finds out that her spleen had been removed mistakenly on January 1.
 In this situation, Phoebe's time period for suing the doctor probably begins to run on February 1, because the pain coupled with the second doctor's advice determines when Phoebe reasonably should have discovered the harm.